2011 West Virginia Mountaineers football team: Coaching changes

-On March 28, 2011, West Virginia University announced the hiring of Daron Roberts as an assistant coach.
+On March 28, West Virginia University announced the hiring of Daron Roberts as an assistant coach.
 Roberts will be working with wide receivers and special teams.

-On June 10, 2011, West Virginia University announced that Bill Stewart had resigned as head coach and that Dana Holgorsen would assume the position effective immediately.
+On June 10, West Virginia University announced that Bill Stewart had resigned as head coach and that Dana Holgorsen would assume the position effective immediately.
 Holgorsen has stated he will serve as his own offensive coordinator but that he was unsure who would fill the extra spot on the coaching staff.

-On July 8, 2011, Head Coach Dana Holgorsen hired Alex Hammond as recruiting coordinator.
+On July 8, Holgorsen hired Alex Hammond as recruiting coordinator.

 The Mountaineers have retained the entire 2010 defensive coaching staff for the 2011 season.